 In the quest to appear more upmarket, Ford has chosen not to include its blue oval badge on the Mach-E, and instead it features the running pony logo of its muscle car stablemate - it is a Mustang after all.
 There are also some quirky design details, such as the exterior door handles being replaced by a small button that opens the door when you touch it.

 Inside the cabin, the Mustang Mach-E feels a little more premium than other Ford models, although there are some carry-over parts that you might recognise such as the gear selector and indicator stalk.

 Opting for the entry-level RWD Standard Range car certainly won’t leave you feeling short-changed, as standard kit includes dual-zone climate control, a rear view camera, heated front seats and a heated steering wheel, not to mention a modern 15.5-inch touchscreen and 10.2-inch digital instrument display.

-Further up the Mach-E price list, the Extended Range and First Edition models add a touch of luxury with upgraded upholstery, electrically-adjustable front seats, a powered tailgate, a ten-speaker Bang & Olufsen audio system and a glass panoramic roof.
+Further up the Mach-E price list, the Extended Range models add a touch of luxury with upgraded upholstery, electrically-adjustable front seats, a powered tailgate, a ten-speaker Bang & Olufsen audio system and a glass panoramic roof.

 Sat-nav, stereo and infotainment